kewp/jack/README.md

 }
 ```

-where each name corresponds to an HTML
+each name corresponds to an HTML
-fragment.

-e.g. `main.html` might look like
+fragment, e.g. `main.html` might look like

 ```html
 <!DOCTYPE html>